patrickoser/social-app/README.md

 One step at a time.
 1% better everyday!

+Comment as you go.
+It will help with comprehension and be a good reference for later.

 Todo:
     If you run into errors
         None of the protected routes are populating.